The Protocols set out the rules that projects must follow in order to earn certified carbon credits. These rules include:

 - A first-ever urban tree preservation protocol (“avoided conversion”).

-We will leave these protocols up for comment while we finish our project registry functions.
-So please use the submittal form below to make any comments, ask questions, or ask for email updates from us.
-Or email us directly at email@example.com.
+Please use the submittal form below to make any comments, ask questions, or ask for email updates from us.
+Or email us directly at firstname.lastname@example.org.

 Comment on the Draft Urban Forest Carbon Protocols.